This post has been updated as of March 4, 2025.

 The Paperwork Burden Reduction Act (PBRA) amends the Internal Revenue Code (the “Code”) and reduces unnecessary paperwork related to health insurance coverage reporting for employers and employees.
 Previously, employers that provided minimum essential coverage were required to report this information to the Internal Revenue Service (“IRS”) and provide each covered individual with a 1095-B or 1095-C tax form by January 31 of each year.
 Effective for tax forms starting with the 2024 calendar year, the PBRA provides for the following changes:

 In sum, the IRS allows the 1095-B tax form to be made available to individuals only upon request.
-The PBRA extends the same flexibility to the 1095-C tax form.
-This means forms which would otherwise be required to be sent out this month, January 2025, will now only be required to be sent upon request.
+The PBRA extended the same flexibility to the 1095-C tax form.
+This means that starting with the forms that would have otherwise been required to be sent out in January 2025, they are now only required to be sent upon request, provided the below notice requirements are met.

 The Employer Reporting Improvement Act